Hello World! :)

 Emma Pierson.

 My research broadly focuses on using machine learning and algorithmic tools to address societal issues.
 In particular, I’m interested in mitigating disparities and improving human preference discovery and decision-making, often in applied settings such as education and healthcare.
-I'm supported by an NSF Graduate Research Fellowship.
+Through my PhD I've been supported by an NSF Graduate Research Fellowship, PiTech Impact Fellowship, Digital Life Initiative Fellowship, and the Sloan Foundation.

 In 2023, I graduated from Carnegie Mellon University with a B.S. in Computer Science and a concentration in Human-Computer Interaction.
 I was fortunate to work with Profs.